 Best for Toddlers: Starplay Hippo Pool/Sandpit with Cover

-Toddlers will be immediately drawn to this adorable smiling hippo, which can be used as either a wading pool or a sandbox.
-(Some parents find that their children are even happy to play inside it when it's empty!)
-It's on the smaller side, measuring 39 x 28 inches, and holds more than 15 gallons of either sand or water.
+This adorable smiling hippo would make a perfect gift for toddlers and can be used as either a wading pool or a sandbox.
+(Some parents find that their children are even happy to play inside it when it's empty)!

-It weighs only seven pounds empty, so it's easy to set up and move around, and because of the size, it's best up to about age four.
+The sandbox weighs only seven pounds empty, so it's easy to set up and move around, and because of the size, it's best up to about age 4.
 It comes with a plastic cover, but note that it may blow off on windy days (there isn't a latching mechanism), so some families use bungee cords to keep it closed when it's not in use.

 Best with Cover: Best Choice Products Wooden Outdoor Sandbox with Foldable Bench Seats

-The box is made from heat-treated red cedar, and you'll need at least 300 pounds of sand to fill it up.
+The box is made from heat-treated red cedar, so it is sturdy and meant to last.
 Note that there is a small gap once the benches are folded down, so you may want to add a tarp or cover for extra protection.

 Best with Canopy: KidKraft Activity Sandbox with Canopy

-Measuring a whopping 64 by 60 inches, this sandbox has plenty of space for imaginative play.
+This sandbox has plenty of space for imaginative play for kids and parents together.
 It also comes with two plastic bins that can be used to store toys or water.
-The company includes a plastic liner for putting underneath, and you'll need about 200 pounds of sand to fill the box.
+The company includes a plastic liner for putting underneath to avoid big messes.
 KidKraft uses Sanmu wood, which is plywood supplied from China, and it has been reinforced to guard against warping.

 The striped canopy evokes a poolside cabana and will add a little elegance to your kids' play area, and the cover will help protect the sand from the elements.
 You'll need to assemble the sandbox yourself, but most people found it easy and straightforward.